xonai-computing/xonai-benchmarks/README.md

 Before Spark became part of the EMR release, applications could be run via standalone mode against an EC2 cluster.
 This deployment option becomes less complicated when a dedicated Amazon Machine Image is created first.
-All system and runtime dependencies like Java should be installed on this image, the benchmark projects and Spark itself can be baked into the image by executing the steps from the [bootstrap script](https://github.com/xonai-computing/xonai-benchmarks/blob/main/scripts/bootstrap_oss.sh). on EMR.
+All system and runtime dependencies like Java should be installed on this image, the benchmark projects and Spark itself can be baked into the image by executing the steps from the [bootstrap script](https://github.com/xonai-computing/xonai-benchmarks/blob/main/scripts/bootstrap_oss.sh).
 In addition, a `spark-defaults.conf` with the same contents as above should be created.

 An EC2 cluster consisting of one Master node and one or more Worker nodes that all utilize the new AMI can now be spawned.
 The master and worker daemons can be started by executing our [helper script](https://github.com/xonai-computing/xonai-benchmarks/blob/main/scripts/launch_standalone_daemons.py) locally.
-The script uses tags of running EC2 instances to identify the cluster roles: An instance tagged with the key-value pair `Purpose`: `Master` will be identified as Master node, any running instance with `Purpose`: `Worker` will become a Worker.
-Several gaps in the script need to be filled, these are marked with a `# ToDo`
+The script uses tags of running EC2 instances for the identification of the cluster roles: An instance tagged with the key-value pair `Purpose`: `Master` will be identified as Master node, any running instance with `Purpose`: `Worker` will become a Worker.
+Several gaps in the script need to be filled, these were marked with a `# ToDo`

-After the Spark Workers have successfully registered, the master URL should be noted as it is needed in the `spark-submit` command.
-This can be accomplished by visiting the Master UI which typically runs on port 8080, the following command will make this UI available in the local browser:
+After the Spark Workers have successfully registered, the master URL should be noted as it is needed for the `spark-submit` command.
+This can be accomplished by visiting the Master UI which typically runs on port 8080, the following command will make this UI available in the local browser via port-forwarding:
 ```
 ssh -i .aws/YYY.pem -N -L 8080:localhost:8080 ec2-user@...
 ```